 Clark County Public Health (CCPH) has jurisdiction and regulatory authority over septic systems in the BBC Watershed.
-CCPH regulates septic systems under Washington State Administrative Code 246-272A and Clark County Code 24.17, which requires all homeowners who are not connected to municipal sewer to have an approved, and correctly functioning septic system to manage household sanitary waste.
+CCPH regulates septic systems under Washington State Administrative Code 246-272A and Clark County Code 24.17, which requires all homeowners who are not connected to municipal sewer to have a correctly functioning septic system to manage household sanitary waste.
 Efforts to inspect and maintain septic systems are critical to keep septic systems functioning, and to protect public and environmental health.
-Septic tanks that need maintenance or are in disrepair are one source of bacteria and nutrients that can affect surface water and groundwater quality.
+Septic systems that need maintenance or are in disrepair are one source of bacteria and nutrients that can affect surface water and groundwater quality.
 Fixing and/or replacing septic systems will help eliminate sources of bacteria in the BBC Watershed and help achieve clean water for people, fish, and wildlife.

 Septic maintenance is only one part of the equation if septic systems are sited in areas without adequate separation to groundwater, in excessively draining soils or substrates with limited capacity for adsorption.
 Surface waters under the influence of groundwater can also contribute to lateral movement of untreated wastewater from septic systems into waterbodies.
 The following table describes key septic system numbers in the BBC Watershed.